awsdocs/aws-codebuild-user-guide/doc_source/sample-github-pull-request.md

    + Choose **Use a buildspec file** to use the buildspec\.yml file in the source code root directory\.
    + Choose **Insert build commands** to use the console to insert build commands\.

-   For more information, see the [Build Spec Reference](build-spec-ref.md)\.
+   For more information, see the [Buildspec Reference](build-spec-ref.md)\.

 1. In **Artifacts**, for **Type**, do one of the following:
    + If you do not want to create build output artifacts, choose **No artifacts**\.
    + To store the build output in an Amazon S3 bucket, choose **Amazon S3**, and then do the following:
      + If you want to use your project name for the build output ZIP file or folder, leave **Name** blank\.
 Otherwise, enter the name\.
 By default, the artifact name is the project name\.
 If you want to use a different name, enter it in the artifacts name box\.
 If you want to output a ZIP file, include the zip extension\.
      + For **Bucket name**, choose the name of the output bucket\.
      + If you chose **Insert build commands** earlier in this procedure, for **Output files**, enter the locations of the files from the build that you want to put into the build output ZIP file or folder\.
 For multiple locations, separate each location with a comma \(for example, `appspec.yml, target/my-app.jar`\)\.
-For more information, see the description of `files` in [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
+For more information, see the description of `files` in [Buildspec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.

 1. Expand **Additional configuration** and set options as appropriate\.